Get To Know The 4 Phases Of Your Menstrual Cycle

 Phase 4 — The Luteal Phase

-The first 2-3 days of this phase will feel a lot like the ovulatory phase.
-That changes when estrogen and testosterone decline and your body starts producing progesterone.
-This is an anti-anxiety hormone, kind of like a natural Valium, so you will find yourself beginning to wind down.
+Since progesterone is an anti-anxiety hormone, so you will find yourself beginning to wind down.
 Now is a good time for nesting, chores and taking care of your to-do lists.

 The second half of this phase, however, is notoriously difficult for many women.
 You might feel PMS symptoms like cravings for carbohydrate-heavy comfort foods, bloating, breast tenderness, headaches, anxiety and moodiness.
 These symptoms are not all in your head but they aren't something you should suffer through either.

 As you can see, the female body ebbs and flows in a similar way to the natural environment around us.
 Learning to honor your own internal cyclical nature creates an understanding of how your hormones work in each phase of your cycle.
 Even brands like P.volve are flipping the script on cycle syncing with their program Phase & Function, a nutrition and exercise series that works with the ebb and flow of your hormones to help you feel empowered.
 Ultimately, getting in touch with your personal cycle is key to maximizing your true potential in all areas of your life.